 Emily also led on Liverpool successfully collecting the Purple Flag award, demonstrating all the work done to ensure LIverpool has a safe and vibrant night time economy.

-I have a particular passion for tackling violence against women and girls and this was a key area of focus during my time as Deputy Police and Crime Commissioner.
-I developed a scheme to engage employers in tackling domestic abuse, re-launched the modern slavery and trafficking network and initiated a project to investigate experiences of sexual violence across Merseyside.
+Emily served as Deputy Police and Crime Commissioner for Merseyside from September 2017 to March 2019.
+During this time she championed victims and lead on work to tackle violence against women and girls.
+She developed a scheme to engage employers in tackling domestic abuse, re-launched the modern slavery and trafficking network and initiated a project to investigate experiences of sexual violence across Merseyside.

-In addition to this, I successfully lobbied for all police staff to be paid the living wage, developed an action plan to better support women offenders and deputised for the PCC in all national meetings regarding victims’ services.
+In addition to this, she successfully lobbied for all police staff to be paid the living wage, developed an action plan to better support women offenders and deputised for the PCC in national meetings regarding victims’ services.

 After leaving the PCC’s office Emily was appointed as an advisor on tackling violence against women and girls to the Liverpool City Region Metro Mayor, Steve Rotheram.